CSU GE Advising

 - Request a CSU GE CERTIFICATION, through the Admissions and Records Office to be sent to your transfer destination with your final transcript.

-- Courses listed in more than one area can be used to satisfy only one area, except for courses listed for Area D and U.S. History, U.S. Constitution and California State and Local Government.
-Any courses used to meet the U.S. History, U.S. Constitution and California State and Local Government requirement can be also used to meet GE Area D or C2.
+- Courses listed in more than one area can be used to satisfy only one area, except for courses listed for the U.S. History, U.S. Constitution and California State and Local Government requirement.
+Any courses used to meet the U.S. History, U.S. Constitution and California State and Local Government requirement can be also used to meet GE areas C, D or F as applicable.

 - Completion of CSU GE does not guarantee admission to any CSU campus.

 - A maximum of 39 units of lower division general education units required by CSU can be completed at College of San Mateo.
-Of the 39 units, a maximum of 30 can be can be certified in Areas B, C, D, and E.
+Of the 39 units, a maximum of 30 can be can be certified in Areas B, C, D, E, and F.

-- Courses applied to meet area A and B4 must be completed with a grade of C or higher (C- grades are not acceptable).
+- Courses applied to meet area A and B4 must be completed with a grade of C- or higher.

 - Outside of Areas A and B4, up to 9 units of a grade of D can be applied to CSU GE.
 However, if the campus or major in which you wish to transfer is competitive or selective, grades of D could negatively affect your admissions.

 - Transfer students pursuing a high unit major that requires extensive lower-division major preparation may not be able to complete all lower division general education requirements prior to transfer.
 Speak with a counselor about course selections.